openshift-kni/example-cnf/trex-operator/README.md

 Also, make sure that the operator version is within the interval defined in [required-annotations.yaml](../utils/required-annotations.yaml) file for `olm.skipRange` annotation, else update that file to modify the current range.

-A classical change is the update of Operator SDK version used in the operator.
+A common change is the update of Operator SDK version used in the operator.
 Here's an [example](https://github.com/openshift-kni/example-cnf/pull/108) where this is done.